 - 1. Carries out the C-ILE project. - 2.
 Consults with the C-ILE Committee by phone, video, email, or in-person to review and clarify C-ILE content, methodology, or other issues. - 3.
 Submits initial and final drafts of all C-ILE deliverables, as outlined in the course syllabus. - a.
 Prepares and conducts an oral presentation (flash talk) with presentation slides - b.
 Develops and presents an academic poster - c.
-Submits a C-ILE Manuscript.
-The final submitted C-ILE Manuscript must: - i.
-Incorporate all necessary changes and corrections stipulated by the C-ILE Committee. - ii.
-Follow the American Psychological Association (APA) formatting and citation guidelines.
+Submits a C-ILE manuscript.
+The final submitted C-ILE manuscript must: - i.
+Incorporate all necessary changes and corrections stipulated by the C-ILE Committee.

-- 4. Submits a final list of public health competencies addressed during the implementation of the C-ILE (see Degree Requirements). - 5.
+- ii.
+Follow the American Psychological Association (APA) formatting and citation guidelines. - 4.
+Submits a final list of public health competencies addressed during the implementation of the C-ILE (see JCPH Degree Requirements Guide, located under Handbooks & Forms on the Student Resources page). - 5.
 Submits all other assignments, as outlined in the course syllabus.